Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 At Bevy, these are two of the most important factors involved in [marking a PR as Controversial](https://www.leafwing-studios.com/blog/triage-by-controversy/), forcing a higher standard of review.

 Obviously, these are important to consider for maintainers, when deciding whether to merge a PR or move a discussion forward.
-But they're really helpful for people in the thick of the process to consider to!
+But they're really helpful for people in the thick of the process to consider too!
 Talk about these things clearly and explicitly when you're writing up your design docs or giving feedback.
 It'll help set the stakes, get you taken more seriously, and communicate to the poor author why you're being a pain in the ass.